tchipwanya/PeopleNearbyMe-Chat/README.md

 ### TODO

-* Convert session store over to [MongoDB](https://github.com/masylum/connect-mongodb)
+* Convert session store over to mongo preferably with mongoose
-* Maintain user list on client side.
+* somehow mitigate page refresh
-* Convert timestamps to 12-hour.
+* get passport working for login with twitter
-* Add multiple chatroom functionality.
+* map pins where rooms are